gnovack/easy-ssm/README.md

 # Easy SSMs

-This repository contains simple implementations of the various SSM based on models discussed in https://tinkerd.net/blog/machine-learning/state-space-models/
+This repository contains simple implementations of the various SSM-based models discussed in https://tinkerd.net/blog/machine-learning/state-space-models/

 These implementations are optimized for readability rather than performance and are thus not meant for production use.